Maintain the safe storage of food during warehousing

 Glossary

-Cross-contamination: in a logistics environment there are two kinds of cross-contamination you need to guard against: the transfer of harmful bacteria between foods by direct contact (e.g. the juices of raw meat dripping on to cooked meat) or indirect contact (via the hands, clothing, cloths, equipment or other surfaces); and the cross-contamination of foods containing specific allergens (e.g. nuts, milk, eggs) with other food (the mixing of foods due to damaged packaging, spillage or via hands, clothing, cloths or other surfaces)
+Cross-contamination: In a logistics environment there are two kinds of cross-contamination you need to guard against: the transfer of harmful bacteria between foods by direct contact (e.g. the juices of raw meat dripping on to cooked meat) or indirect contact (via hands, clothing, equipment or other surfaces); and the cross-contamination of foods containing specific allergens (e.g. nuts, milk, eggs) with other food (the mixing of foods due to damaged packaging, spillage or via hands, clothing, equipment or other surfaces)

 Food safety hazards: something that may cause harm to the consumer and can be microbiological (e.g. bacteria, moulds, viruses), chemical (e.g. pesticides used on fruit and vegetables, chemicals used in cleaning or for pest control), physical (e.g. insects, parasites, glass), allergenic (e.g. nuts, milk, eggs)